hoangtumuadong1902/embedded-project/readme.txt

 Commands to Use
 -----------------------
-make create_overlay      # Compile and copy the device tree overlay make enable_overlay      # Add overlay to /boot/config.txt make create_drive        # Build the kernel module make install_drive       # Install the module to the system make end_reboot          # Reboot the system to apply changes
+make create_dvt      # Compile and copy the device tree overlay make enable_dvt      # Add overlay to /boot/config.txt make create_drive        # Build the kernel module make install_drive       # Install the module to the system make end_reboot          # Reboot the system to apply changes